Sussex Family History Group (SFHG) – Privacy Notice

 - Personal information is held on encrypted SFHG computers by three officers.
 The appropriate levels of security are in place.
 The SFHG secure website server will also hold personal information which can be downloaded by authorised officers as required to perform their functions.

-- If you pay your subscription over the internet, SAGEPAY is used so that credit/debit card details are encrypted.
+- If you pay your subscription over the internet, OPAYO is used so that credit/debit card details are encrypted.
 The SFHG does not see, nor can it access, the credit/debit card information.

-- Overseas members may make payments through an agent to reduce exchange costs for both parties.
-SFHG may also offer the option of alternative overseas payments using TransferWise.
+- Australian members may make payments through an agent to reduce exchange costs for both parties.
+Other overseas members may pay directly on the website or there is the option of making payments using WISE.
 This is only done with the member’s explicit consent.

 - Committee members who hold paper copies of members’ details are reminded to take the utmost care of the copies to ensure they are not lost.
 Paper copies will hold some or all of: name, address, telephone number, email address and membership number.